 Since fruit flies and house flies are both attracted to the sugar in produce, it’s easy enough to make your own fly traps out of common household materials.
 Follow these simple steps to create a trap.

-1. Find an old bowl or jar to serve as a trap.
-You can wash and reuse it when it’s served its purpose.
+1. Find a bowl or jar to serve as a trap.

 2. Bait the trap with a sugary substance.
 Apple cider vinegar attracts flies, as do pieces of fruit.